What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 “When you start a new SEO activity and try out a hot technique, you test the water first.
 You make small steps, measure, analyze, and decide if the endeavor is worth your while.”

-Keep in mind that SEO results often take 4-12 months to become noticeable.
-Regularly review your progress and adjust your strategy as needed.
-Tools like Google Search Console are invaluable for tracking technical health.
+Remember that SEO results often take 4-12 months to become fully apparent.
+Regularly review your progress and adjust your strategy based on the data.

 Key Points